 Capitalized development costs include all direct and indirect costs that are directly attributable to the development process.
 The costs are amortized using the straight-line method from the start of production over the expected life cycle of the models or powertrains developed – generally between two and ten years.

-Amortization recognized during the year is allocated to the relevant functions in the income statement.
+Amortization recognized during the year is allocated to the relevant functional areas in the income statement.

 Brand names from business combinations usually have an indefinite useful life and are therefore not amortized.
 An indefinite useful life is usually the result of a brand’s further use and maintenance.